jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 *Results generation* options are Latest, and from _0 to _10.

 *And even more complicated are no defined data selection* In this case user needs to provide regular expression, which provides way to get uniquely wave in folder.
-In the figure you can see regular expressions to match QRS naming system.
+In the image you can see regular expressions to match QRS naming system.
 But, this is very flexible and user can principally design suitable regular expressions for whatever is needed.

 ..
 Figure:: media/MultiDataSelectionTools3.jpg
         :align: left